-Once again, that old familiar chill is in back the air.
+Once again, that old familiar chill is

 But while you’re enjoying the fall foliage and pumpkin spice, don’t forget to prepare your boat or RV for the cold weather ahead.